octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 Notice that the `vote_spec` object represents the post-conditions to verify (in a formal representation).

-We can represents this equivalence between the execution of the code and the verification of post conditions byt the following diagram.
+We can represent this equivalence between the execution of the code and the verification of post-conditions by the following diagram.

 ![](../../static/img/formal-verification/theorem_graphical_detail.svg)
 <small className="figure">FIGURE 6: Detailed description of the theorem.</small>